 22. Tolls are expensive on the autoroute.
 You can easily pay upwards of 50 euros in tolls for an all-day road trip.

 23. Traffic lights are at the end of the street where you stop your car and not hanging 20 feet above you in the middle of an intersection.
-In France, you stop at the same level traffic light.
+In France, you stop next to the traffic light.
+Be sure not to roll to far forward or the traffic light will be behind you and you won’t know when it turns green.

 24. French homes have window shutters called volets that are either manual or automatic.
 Some are quite decorative.
 They are opened each morning and closed each evening and are for privacy, security, and temperature control.